jachiang1216/Blocky/README.md

 # Python-Projects
-This is a repository containing a list of Python Projects that I have implemented
+#This is a repository containing a list of Python Projects that I have implemented
+# 1. Blocky - Platform Jumping Game